Links on Android Authority may earn us a commission. Learn more.

 Garmin Instinct Crossover: The best Garmin hybrid multi-sport watch

-If the Garmin Vivomove Sport doesn’t offer enough to match your training regimen, the Instinct Crossover very likely fills in any gaps.
+If the Garmin vivomove Sport doesn’t offer enough to match your training regimen, the Instinct Crossover very likely fills in any gaps.
 Pairing ticking hands with a full-size digital screen, the device is a unique option in the hybrid watch arena.
 It also offers shock and thermal resistance and a water resistance rating of 10ATM.
 In short, it’s a rugged multisport watch with analog timekeeping.
 During our testing period, we fell in love with the luminescent hands that spin out of the way depending on which data screen you are viewing.
-We also found the device has even better GPS tracking than the Instinct 2.
+We also found the device has even better GPS tracking than the Garmin Instinct 2.

 Moreover, the device won’t just keep up with your runs, it will also keep up with your busy schedule.
 The Garmin Instinct Crossover offers 28 days of battery life so you can track your data for weeks before finding time to charge up.
 In GPS mode, the watch will last 20 hours.
 It is also available in a solar model for even more impressive specs.

-Beyond great battery and GPS tracking, the Instinct Crossover is loaded with the best of Garmin’s ecosystem including everything users love about the Instinct 2 series.
+Beyond great battery and GPS tracking, the Instinct Crossover is loaded with the best of Garmin’s ecosystem including everything users love about the Instinct line.
 Built-in sport modes include niche activities such as surfing, pickleball, and snowshoeing, as well as HIIT workouts.
 Tools like Fitness Age and VO2 Max help users maximize training.
 Body Battery, sleep tracking, and stress tracking help you round out wellness goals and gain insights into recovery.
 Finally, the watch offers smart notifications as well as compatibility with both Android phones and iPhones.
 We were disappointed not to find onboard music storage during our testing period, however, all models do offer NFC support for Garmin Pay.